jacobcallear/jacobcallear.github.io/_posts/2020-10-30-infinityque.md

     logging.info('Transactions written to database')
 ```

-The YAML extract below defines the AWS permissions for the extract Lambda
+`YAML`: Extract from the *severless.yml* file that gives the extract Lambda
+permission to send JSON data to an SQS queue for further processing

 ```yaml
 iamRoleStatements: